sequenceiq/slider/src/site/md/architecture.md

 1. In the AM, setting up the launchers for the various roles.
 1. In the AM, helping monitor the state of launched role instances.
 (Once liveness monitoring is implemented)

+## AM Architecture

+The AM always has the role "master".
+It is a Yarn service, following the YARN lifecycle.

+It supports the addition of sub-services supplied by the provider.